cl3403/Shortest-Path-/README.md

 # Shortest-Path-
 This program finds the shortest path using Dijkstra’s algorithm for adjacency matrix, Dijkstra’s algorithm for adjacency list, Bellman-Ford algorithm and parallel Dijkstra’s algorithm.

-You may compile according to the directions below.
+The command 'make all' will compile the entire project.
+You may also compile and run the project according to the directions below.

 ---sptest---

 To compile: make sptest
 To run: ./sptest <a graph file name> <source vertex name> <destination vertex name> <number of threads> <number of threads>
 Description: